Tracy Electric Scooter Injury Attorney

 Setareh Law has recovered over $250 million for injured individuals throughout California, with 60 years of combined experience handling complex personal injury cases involving emerging transportation technologies.
 We understand e-scooter accident dynamics, California traffic laws, and the insurance issues these cases present.
 We handle all personal injury cases on a contingency fee basis, meaning you pay no lawyers’ fees unless we secure compensation for your injuries.
 Contact one of our electric scooter accident attorneys at (310) 659-1826 or through our contact form to discuss your electric scooter accident case and learn how we can help you seek the compensation you deserve.

-Schedule a Free Consult at Our Tracy Location
+Schedule a Consult at our Tracy Office

-Setareh Law, APLC
+Setareh Law, APLC Personal Injury & Accident Lawyers

-1005 E Pescadero Ave #167,
+1005 E Pescadero Ave #167

 Tracy, CA 95304